waldur/waldur-site-agent/README.md

-# Waldur SLURM Integration Service
+# Agent for Service Provider Integration

-Service for Mastermind integration with SLURM cluster.
-The main purpose of the service is data syncronization between Waldur instance and SLURM cluster.
-The application uses order-related information from Waldur to manage accounts in SLURM and accounting-related info from SLURM to update usage data in Waldur.
+Agent for Mastermind integration with a provider's site.
+The main purpose of the agent is data syncronization between Waldur instance and an application (for example SLURM or MOAB cluster).
+The application uses order-related information from Waldur to manage accounts in the site and accounting-related info from the site to update usage data in Waldur.
+For now, the agent supports only SLURM cluster as a site.

 ## Architecture

-This is a stateless application, which should be deployed on a machine having access to SLURM cluster data.
-The service consists of two sub-applications:
+This is a stateless application, which is deployed on a machine having access to SLURM cluster data.
+The agent consists of two sub-applications:

-- service-pull, which fetches data from Waldur and updates a state of a SLURM cluster correspondingly (e.g. creation of SLURM accounts ordered in Waldur)
+- agent-pull, which fetches data from Waldur and updates a state of a SLURM cluster correspondingly (e.g. creation of SLURM accounts ordered in Waldur);
-- service-push, which sends data from SLURM cluster to Waldur (e.g. update of resource usages)
+- agent-push, which sends data from SLURM cluster to Waldur (e.g. update of resource usages).

 ### Integration with Waldur

-For this, the service uses [Waldur client](https://github.com/waldur/python-waldur-client) based on Python and REST communication with [Waldur backend](https://github.com/waldur/waldur-mastermind).
-Service-pull application pulls orders data created for a specific offering linked to SLURM cluster and creates/updates/removes SLURM accounts based on the data.
-Service-push fetches data of usage, limits and associations from SLURM cluster and pushes it to Waldur.
+For this, the agent uses [Waldur client](https://github.com/waldur/python-waldur-client) based on Python and REST communication with [Waldur backend](https://github.com/waldur/waldur-mastermind). `Agent-pull` application pulls data of orders created for a specific offering linked to the site and creates/updates/removes SLURM accounts based on this info. `Agent-push` fetches data of usage, limits and associations from the site and pushes it to Waldur.

-### Integration with SLURM cluster
+### Integration with the site

+#### SLURM cluster

-For this, service uses uses SLURM command line utilities (e.g. `sacct` and `sacctmgr`).
+For this, the agent uses SLURM command line utilities (e.g. `sacct` and `sacctmgr`).
 The access to the binaries can be either direct or using docker client.
-In the latter case, the service is required to have access to `docker` binary and to docker socket (e.g. `/var/run/docker.sock`).
+In the latter case, the agent is required to have access to `docker` binary and to docker socket (e.g. `/var/run/docker.sock`).

 ## Setup